UBC-biol525D/UBC-biol525D.github.io/index.md

 <img src="{{ site.baseurl }}/style/header.jpg" width="100%" alt="Nitobe Memorial Gardens -- CC BY-NC 2.0 - @kardboard604 https://www.flickr.com/photos/moov4/10157685024/" title="Nitobe Memorial Gardens -- flickr @kardboard604">

 ## Description
 The purpose of this course is to provide graduate students with the theoretical knowledge and practical skills for the evolutionary analysis of next generation sequence data.
-The course will entail data retrieval and assembly, alignment techniques, variant calling, gene expression analyses, hypothesis testing, and population genomic and phylogenomic approaches.
-The course will be presented as a series of short lectures and lab exercises over a one week period in August.
+The course will entail data retrieval and assembly, alignment techniques, variant calling, gene expression analyses, hypothesis testing, and population genomic.
+The course will be presented as a series of short lectures and lab exercises over a one week period in October 2021.

 ## Instructors
-Dr. Kathryn Hodgins, Dr. Tom Booker, Julia Kreiner
+Dr. Tom Booker, Julia Kreiner

 ## Format
 A mix of lecture and lab exercises, running in a 2-hour block.